 Whether you are looking for educational, enrichment, or sports programs this summer, St. Francis Catholic High School has it all!
-Camp Troubie (June 12-July 7) for rising 5th-8th grade girls offers half day and full day programs from Creative Computer Coding, Math in Action, Math Mastery to Dance and Yoga and Art Exploration.
-With one of the top female sports programs in the Sac-Joaquin Section and the state, athletes in 5th-9th grade are sure to love learning from our coaches in St.
+Camp Troubie (dates for 2018 TBD) for rising 5th-8th grade girls offers half day and full day programs from Creative Computer Coding, Math in Action, Math Mastery to Dance and Yoga and Art Exploration.
+With one of the top female sports programs in the Sac-Joaquin Section and the state, athletes in 2nd-12th grade are sure to love learning from our coaches in St.

 The Guidance Department of St. Francis High School shares in the general philosophy of the school in its respect for the uniqueness of each student and her right and responsibility to achieve her potential.
 Our commitment is to educate the whole student by providing an environment where students achieve their highest potential through intellectual, social, and spiritual development.

 The Department strives to encourage individuals to grow in awareness of their potential and to become lifelong learners with the capacity to be successful in a rapidly changing world.
 A distinguishing strength of the St. Francis Guidance Department is our model of assigning students a consistent counselor to work with throughout the entire high school experience.
 This connection nurtures our students as they transition through the academic and social expectations of high school.
 Additionally, this four-year perspective makes the college counseling process more personal, enabling our students to find the best individual college fit.

 The library serves as the information and resource center for faculty and students.

 Our mission is to teach students to develop the research and technology skills necessary to find, analyze and communicate information effectively.
 Through books, media, and technology, students are encouraged to be lifelong readers and learners.